youheekil/predict_income/document/model_card_template.md

 ## Evaluation Data
 20% of the ingested data.
 The original source of the data is https://archive.ics.uci.edu/ml/datasets/census+income.
 ## Metrics
-_Please include the metrics used and your model's performance on those metrics._

 The model evaluationi metrics were accuracy, precision, recall, and F1.

 * precision: 0.785828025477707